Soylent Drink Review 2022 | Is the Old King Still The Best?

 Recently, they’ve relaunched in Canada, but not all products are available there.
-In here, you will get free shipping in orders above CAD20.
+Here, you will get free shipping for orders above CAD70.

 As mentioned during this Soylent Drink review, it was the first ready-to-drink meal replacement, and it’s also the most popular RTD in the US.
 However, in recent years the competition in this area has increased with the release of more vegan shakes like Huel Ready To Drink, Plenny Drink, OWYN etc.